-The control labeled "Input Sensitivity" and "Clipping" LED are used to match the source unit's output voltage to the input stage of the RD1500/1 for maximum clean output.
+The "Input Sens." control is used to match the source unit's output voltage to the input stage of the amplifier for maximum clean output.

 Rotating the control clockwise will result in higher sensitivity (louder for a given input voltage).
 Rotating the control counter-clockwise will result in lower sensitivity (quieter for a given input voltage).
+The "Input Sens." control is equipped with a LED "Clipping" trim ring to simplify the input sensitivity setting process.

 To properly set the amplifier for maximum clean output, please refer to Appendix A (page 12) in this manual.
-After using this procedure, you can then adjust the "Input Sensitivity" levels downward if this is required to achieve the desired system balance.
+After using this procedure, you can then adjust the "Input Sens." levels downward if this is required to achieve the desired system balance.

-Do not increase any "Input Sensitivity" setting for any channel(s) of any amplifier in the system beyond the maximum level established during the procedure outlined in Appendix A (page 12).
+Do not increase any "Input Sens." setting for any channel(s) of any amplifier in the system beyond the maximum level established during the procedure outlined in Appendix A (page 12).
 Doing so will result in audible distortion and possible speaker damage.